wenbinf/vizmake/README.md

 Current implementation supports:

+* Viewing what commands are actually invoked during build time.
 * Visualizing lines in Makefile that reference variables and the actual value of a referenced variable during build time.
-* Viewing what commands are actually invoked during build time.

-I've tested vizmake on Mac OS X and Red Hat Linux Enterprise 6.
+[Mac OS X and Linux]
+* Analyzing and visualizing dependencies in rules to help figure out what dependencies are potentially missed or are potentially extra.
+[Linux (rely on strace)]

 ## Installation and Usage